hyperbolic-time-chamber/full-stack-js-practice/2-mysql-crud/README.md

 1.  `cp database-mysql/config.example.js database-mysql/config.js` and ensure you have entered the correct credentials.
 1.  `npm start`

+NOTE:

-NOTE: Ensure that you have updated your credentials in `database-mysql/config.js`, otherwise you won't connect to your server.
+- Ensure that you have updated your credentials in `database-mysql/config.js`, otherwise you won't connect to your server.

-NOTE: You may need to manually start your MySQL server via the command `mysql.server start`.
+- You may need to manually start your MySQL server via the command `mysql.server start`.

-NOTE: If you're having trouble running MySQL version 8 along with the mysql npm module, I recommend reverting to MySQL version 5.7.
+- If you're having trouble running MySQL version 8 along with the mysql npm module, I recommend reverting to MySQL version 5.7.
 MySQL version 8 is pretty new, 5.7 is battle-tested and works just fine.

 If using Mac / Homebrew: Follow these [instructions](https://stackoverflow.com/a/51031221/8378145).